SoftBank profits plunge 99%, dragged down by Vision Fund losses - KTVZ

 Shares in SoftBank rallied on the Sprint news, closing up 12% in Tokyo, ahead of the company’s earnings report.

-Sprint “has been a major distraction for (SoftBank) since 2012,” Jefferies analyst Atul Goyal wrote in a note on Tuesday, adding that the merger and all the years Son spent trying to turn around Sprint has “brought little in terms of results” and hasn’t created much value for SoftBank.
+Sprint “has been a major distraction for (SoftBank) since 2012,” Goyal said, adding that the merger and all the years Son spent trying to turn around Sprint has “brought little in terms of results.”

 Offloading Sprint would remove some $44 billion of debt from SoftBank’s books.